breakdance/breakdance/support/src/content/recipes.md

 ---
 title: Recipes
+geopattern: o
 ---

 Examples and code snippets to help you get up and running with breakdance as quickly as possible. [pull requests](contributing.html) to add more recipes are very welcome!

+## Bootstrap's examples

-## Retain HTML in bootstrap's examples
+_Customize output in breakdance to retain HTML in bootstrap's documentation examples_.

-This recipe demonstrates how to customize output in breakdance.

 In [bootstrap's documentation](https://github.com/twbs/bootstrap), most `code` blocks are preceded by an example of some kind.
 By default, breakdance doesn't retain `div`s or other HTML that doesn't convert to a markdown equivalent (like `button` etc), so we would effectively lose these examples when converting to markdown.